Covy: An AI-powered Robot with a Compound Vision System for Detecting Breaches in Social Distancing: System Overview

 \subsubsection{Breach Detection}

+To localize people in the scene, Covy processes an image twice: first, it processes an RGB-D image to localize nearby people, and second, it analyzes only an RGB image to estimate the locations of faraway people.

-Covy vision system scans the scene for people twice: (i) Using RGB-D images, Covy localizes nearby people, and (ii) using pure RGB images, it estimates the localization of people that cannot be detected in the first stage (Figure~\ref{fig:covy_vision}).
-In stage one, YOLOv3 ROS~\cite{redmon2018yolov3} takes in an RGB image and identifies the people in it.
-Then, it publishes three ROS topics: bounding boxes around identified objects, their categories, and confidence scores.
-To determine the 3D coordinates of identified people, Covy obtains the depth information from the RealSense depth camera and lays over the images published by YOLOv3.
-The obtained 3D coordinates are then sent to the SORT~\cite{Bewley2016} algorithm to track people across multiple images.
+\textit{RGB-D based Localization}:- Covy uses YOLOv3~\cite{YOLO2020Tiny} -- a real-time object detection algorithm that features 53 convolutional neural network layers with residual connections -- to detect the 2D coordinates of people in the scene.
+YOLOv3 ROS (ROS implementation of YOLOv3) \cite{redmon2018yolov3} takes an RGB image as input and publishes three ROS topics: bounding boxes around identified objects, their categories, and confidence scores.
+To determine the 3D coordinates of the identified people, Covy obtains the depth data as a point cloud from the Intel RealSense camera.